spapas/spapas.github.io/content/easy-immutable-objects.rst

 In any case, a lens has two parts, a get and a set.
 The get will be used to drill down and retrieve a value from a complex object while the set will be used to drill down and assign a value to a complex object.
 The set does not modify the object but returns a new one.
+The get lens is not really needed since you can easily drill down to an object using the good old index syntax but I'll include it here for completenes.

 We'll start with the get which seems easier.
-For this, I'll just create a function that get an object and a path inside that object and retrieves the value at that path.
+For this, I'll just create a function that will take an object and a path inside that object as parameter and retrieve the value at that path.
 The path could be either a string of the form 'a.0.c.d' or an array ['a', '0', 'c', 'd'] - for numerical indeces we'll consider an array at that point.

-Thus, for the object ``{'a': [{'b': {'c': {'d': 32} }}]}`` when the lens getter is called with either ``'a.0.b.c'`` or ['a', 0, 'b', 'c'] as the path it should return ``{'d': 32}``.
+Thus, for the object ``{'a': [{'b': {'c': {'d': 32} }}]}`` when the lens getter is called with either ``'a.0.b.c'`` or ['a', 0, 'b', 'c'] as the path, it should return ``{'d': 32}``.

 To implement the get helper I will use a functional concept, ``reduce``.
 I've already explained this concept in my `previous react-redux tutorial`_ so I urge you to read that article for more info.
 Using reduce we